Squadhunt/arc/frontend/README.md

 ## License

-This project is part of the GameConnect platform.
+This project is part of the ARC Gaming platform.